 As much as you are able, it is so important to contribute to your retirement fund.
 This will ensure that you not only have a nice little nest egg on which you can retire, but also because the more you can contribute, the less income you will have to report.
 That could knock you down to a lower tax bracket, which means you pay a lower tax rate.

-Tax time isn’t what most people consider enjoyable, but by being organized and informed, you can maximize your tax refund and minimize the amount of hassle involved I preparing your taxes.
+Tax time isn’t what most people consider enjoyable, but by being organized and informed with effective tax tips, you can maximize your tax refund and minimize the amount of hassle involved I preparing your taxes.
 If you aren’t comfortable doing your own taxes, always hire a qualified tax accountant to navigate the complex preparation process for you.